 - No classes (including labs, recitations, projects, design/capstone courses and studios) meet.

 - No assignments, projects, presentations, or other graded activities are allowed.

 - Instructors may schedule optional study review sessions for students during reading periods (but no credit or extra-credit may be attached to these optional sessions).
 New content may not be covered, and any materials (e.g., handouts, slides, practice problems, etc.) that are provided at these optional review sessions must be made available to all students.
 This provision does not require that such optional sessions be audio or video recorded.

-2. Requests for exceptions to the Final Instructional Class Day and Reading Period policies may be made in writing by the Dean of the College (or his/her designee) to the Student Academic & Financial Affairs Committee.
+2. Requests for exceptions to the Final Instructional Class Day and Reading Period policies may be made in writing by the Dean of the College (or his/her designee) to the Student Rules and Regulations (SRR) Committee.
+The SRR will then make a recommendation to the appropriate Institute Curriculum Committee (graduate or undergraduate) for approval or denial.
 Requests must be made no later than the semester prior to the desired semester of implementation and will be regularly reviewed.